caspiankeyes/Claude-Max/README.md

 2. **An Interpretability Research Accelerator**: Providing structured data on how constitutional principles interact in practice
 3. **A Constitutional Drift Monitor**: Tracking how value implementations evolve over time and across contexts
 4. **A User Trust Bridge**: Offering a path toward more transparent AI without sacrificing Claude's core strengths
-5. **A Recursive Training Tool**: Generating high-quality labeled data about Claude's own reasoning patterns
+5. **An Interpretive Training Tool**: Generating high-quality labeled data about Claude's own reasoning patterns

 Claude Max doesn't attempt to replace or compete with Anthropic's work.
 It extends it along the natural vector of increasing transparency and interpretability.

-## FAQ: Epistemic Safety, Adoption Friction, and Recursive Drift
+## FAQ: Epistemic Safety, Adoption Friction, and Interpretive Drift

 ### Is Claude Max less safe than Claude?